GARAGE DOOR LOCK OPTIONS

 For those who are looking for more of tech-based solution, there are keyless locks, or keypads where you can set up a personalized code that when entered, will control the opening and closing of the garage door.

 Really, in terms of convenience compared to a manual lock, you’ll still have to go to the garage and manually perform an action to gain entry, so there isn’t much gained there.
 The only difference here is that you won’t have to have a key with you, nor would you need to install a keyed lock to the outside of your garage door.
 From there, you’ll never have to worry about losing a key, and if you find yourself with a compromised code, you can easily set up a new one.

 Taking the tech one step further, you can completely bypass the keypad and opt for an automatic garage door that can be locked and unlocked from your phone and related app.
 This option is obviously convenient, and offers a secure solution thanks to the deadbolt that you’re controlling to lock and unlock your garage door.

 Of course, this setup will take some installing, and one thing to watch out for, though – as is the case with any tech solution – a failure or malfunction can be frustratingly difficult to bypass.

 The Garage Shield

-Your last lock option is both simple and convenient, and can be installed in just a few minutes, and without tools.
+Your last garage door lock option is both simple and convenient, and can be installed in just a few minutes, and without tools.
 The Garage Shield is a simple standard ABS plastic piece that firmly attaches to your garage door connection arm – or J-arm – and prevents a simple coat hook from accessing the release mechanism and/or emergency rope on the garage opener track assembly.